sureshn/ansible-playground/ReadMe.md

 In order for the Master Orchestrator to Communicate with the DevOps Server

-Generate the SSH key in the master using command ssh-keygen and copy the generated id_rsa.pub key to the ~/.ssh/Authorized to devops1 and devops2 machines .
-In our case it will be 192.168.100.101 and 192.168.100.102 respectively.
+Generate the SSH key in the master using command ssh-keygen and copy the generated \sid_rsa.pub key to the ~/.ssh/Authorized to devops1 and devops2 machines . \sIn our case it will be 192.168.100.101 and 192.168.100.102 respectively.

 The Passwords for all Vagrant VM's would be the same as user name.